 Vitamin C brightens and evens your complexion, protecting your skin from discolouration and strengthening your its natural barrier to defend against UV damage caused by the sun.

 Anyone can benefit from using vitamin C-enriched products, but you should ensure you are using the right concentration for your skin type.
 Always test out new products before incorporating them into your routine in case irritation occurs.

-What other ingredients or products does it go well with?
+What other ingredients or products go well with vitamin C?

 Vitamin C goes well with a range of ingredients.
 For example, the dynamic, powerful duo of vitamins C and E will shield, protect and nourish your skin as they provide you with double the antioxidant power.

 When vitamin C is paired with SPF it gives impeccable sun protection as the vitamin absorbs into the skin to naturally protect you against free radicals and UV radiation.